lab-emi/OpenDPD/README.md

 ![ODPD](https://github.com/lab-emi/OpenDPD/assets/90694322/7a44fbfd-b12c-413e-b50f-473bb17990b0)

-**OpenDPD** is an end-to-end learning framework built in PyTorch for power amplifier (PA) modeling and digital pre-distortion.
-You are cordially invited to contribute to this project by providing your own backbone neural networks, pretrained models or measured PA datasets.
+**OpenDPD** is an end-to-end learning framework built in PyTorch for modeling power amplifiers (PA) and digital pre-distortion.
+You are cordially invited to contribute to this project by providing your own backbone neural networks, pre-trained models, or measured PA datasets.

 This repo mainly contains the training code of OpenDPD using the baseband signal from a digital transmitter.